 - Group A Streptococcus (GAS) organisms are usually spread by direct human-to-human transfer.
 Occasionally, they can be spread by droplets or by a person touching items recently handled by an infected individual (also termed fomites).

-- GAS can cause a wide range of diseases, but most notably, strep throat; other diseases (or complications) include scarlet fever, rheumatic fever, kidney damage, skin and wound infections and occasionally, necrotizing fasciitis and toxic shock syndrome.
+- GAS can cause a wide range of diseases, but most notably streptococcal pharyngitis (strep throat) in school-aged children and teens; other diseases (or complications) include fever, rheumatic fever, kidney damage, wound and skin infections (for example, impetigo), and occasionally, necrotizing fasciitis and shock.

-- Symptoms and signs of GAS disease are variable and are related to the body area that is undergoing the infection; for example, sore throat, throat erythema, and swollen lymph nodes in strep throat to low blood pressure and organ failure in toxic shock syndrome.
+- Symptoms and signs of GAS disease are variable and are related to the body area that is affected by the infection; for example, sore throat, throat erythema, and swollen lymph nodes in strep throat to low blood pressure and organ failure in streptococcal toxic shock syndrome (STSS).

 - Early signs and symptoms of necrotizing fasciitis include fever, severe pain and swelling, and erythema (redness) at the wound site or site where GAS organisms entered the body; later signs and symptoms include fluid discharge from the infected tissue, skin loss, and low blood pressure

 - Early symptoms of toxic shock syndrome are nonspecific, often begin with flu-like symptoms of mild fever and malaise, then the condition often suddenly advances with symptoms of high fever, nausea, vomiting, diarrhea, skin rash, and low blood pressure with possible progression to include confusion, headaches, seizures, and skin loss from the palms of the hands and from the soles of the feet.